itskingori/annotator_store-gem/README.md

 Configure your database credentials in `config/database.yml` and then run the migrations to create the tables to store the annotations:

+	# Copy migrations over from the engine
     $ rake annotator_store:install:migrations

+    # Run the copied migrations
     $ rake db:migrate

 Then mount it in `config/routes.rb`: